tushark88/travel-reopening/public/data/NZ_international.md

 Exceptions are given to partners, dependent children, Australian citizens, and permanent residents who usually live in New Zealand and people with critical purposes.

+Air New Zealand has [suspended all incoming flight bookings](https://www.garda.com/crisis24/news-alerts/357296/new-zealand-air-new-zealand-suspend-incoming-flight-bookings-july-7-update-18) from July 7, 2020.

 #### Outbound Travel: Who can travel out of New Zealand?

 The New Zealand border is closed.
 Only critical travel is allowed.